-You will submit a Research and Related budget and budget justification for each subrecipient, which you will include in Attachment 8: Subrecipient budget(s).
+You will submit a Research and Related budget and budget justification for each subrecipient, which you will include in Attachment 9: Subrecipient budget(s).

-6. Equipment or Facility Rental/User Fees

-Identify and justify each rental fee.
+6. Equipment or Facility Rental/User Fees Identify and justify each rental fee.
 Provide relevant supporting documentation.

-7. Alterations and Renovations:
+7. Alterations and Renovations Leave this blank.